When Money is Tight, These 9 Resources Will Help Nearly Everyone

 Hitting a big jackpot could solve a lot of your problems right now.
 It’s tempting to buy those scratch-off tickets from the gas station.
 But that’s not the best use of your money when you’re in a bind.

-Take single dad Oneil Campbell, from Boston.
-He was shocked when he won a $5,000 Lucktastic prize.
+We talked to single dad Oneil Campbell, from Boston, who was shocked when he won a $5,000 Lucktastic prize.